IoTPlay/sprinklersystem/README.md

   - Report on how much `water was pumped` for the day;
   - Report to view the current schedules, times, and rest periods that are set.

+#### Homie
+- the ESP8266 will be controlled with the [homie 4.0](https://github.com/homieiot/convention/blob/develop/convention.md) standard, (as at 2019 Aug - not yet promolgated).
+#### Apple HomeKit
+- must be able to work with Apple Homekit.

 ## Implementation

 ### Systems Components Used